TheGreatCodeholio/ttd_helper/README.md

     -  access_token_secret: API Access Token Secret Key

 ## /etc/departments.json
-Copy departments_sample.json to departments.json
+Once the tones_cfg_path is set in config.py you may run the generate_departments.py to generate the departments.json
-  - `cp departments_sample.json departments.json`
+  - `python3 generate_departments.py`
 This file is like the tones.cfg for TTD.
 If requires each department/tone to be configured within it.

 ### Settings for each tone/department: